spatialnetworks/fulcrum-guide-to-data-collection/02-data-collection-101.md

 * [Analysis](#Analysis) - What insights can I gather?
 What does the data suggest?
 * [Distribution](#Distribution) - How will I share the data?

+Every data collection process contains common steps in the workflow.
+From initial scoping and design to final results, understanding the overview of steps helps you think through the complete start-to-finish process.
+With a successful project design, you should have a pretty good idea of not only what you want to collect, but also what you expect to do with the data at the end.

 ### Purpose <a id="Purpose"></a>

 _What do I want to learn?_